 If we could “trace time” we’d be able to know exactly when change occurred in our lives, we’d see the pivot points and quite possibly know how to replicate them in the here and now.
 If we could “trace time” we’d easily be able to unlock the pesky creative blocks that encumber our businesses, our teams and ourselves.

 Musical lyrics and Koans are both related to blocked creative flow, think about it.
-Both require that we stretch ourselves beyond the ordinary and move toward resolution.
-Both musical lyrics and Zen Koans lend themselves to multiple interpretations and both require us to come at them with a non-ordinary approach to problem solving, unblocking creativity fits easily into the same bucket of requirements.
+Both song lyrics and Zen Koans require that we stretch ourselves beyond the ordinary, and move toward resolution.
+Both Zen Koans and Song Lyrics invite us to hear and see with an unknowing mind, to see with a beginners mind.
+Both musical lyrics and Zen Koans lend themselves to multiple interpretations and both require us to come at them with a non-ordinary approach to problem solving.
+Unblocking Creativity easily could be a 3rd category that fits easily into the same bucket of requirements of song lyrics and Zen Koans.

-Actively Unblocking Creativity asks us to see things differently instead of banging our heads against the wall while we wail about how blocked we are.
-For a moment and for a bit of fun, imagine your whole team finding their own spot on the wall and in unison banging their heads in hopes of unblocking creativity.
+Actively Unblocking Creativity asks us to see things differently instead of banging our heads against the wall (or the block) while we wail about how frustrated we are.
+For a moment and for a bit of fun imagine your whole team finding their own spot on the wall, and in unison banging their heads in hopes of unblocking creativity.

 NOTE: If your team is tempted to try the above please be gentle in your head banging, and never slam your head into a concrete or metal wall.
 Not even for a creative breakthrough.

-I walk most days as a way of shutting off the noise in my mind, and shifting to a quieter place.
-Walking for me, clears out the distractions better and quicker than any other activity.
-And judging by the large and diverse group of men and women I see while on my daily walks I think we’ve all found a great way to shift our thinking.
+I walk most days as a way of shutting off the noise in my head, and shifting to a quieter place.
+Walking for me clears out the distractions better and quicker than any other activity I’ve found.
+And judging by the large and diverse group of men and women I see while on my daily walks I think we’ve all found a great way to shift our thinking into a more spacious place.

 “Every walker is a guard on patrol to protect the ineffable.”